 With domestic and international border reopenings still a while away, setting a budget for business travel will feel like looking into a crystal ball to try and see the future.
 It’s blurry and you aren’t quite sure what you are seeing – but the good news is that you are not alone in feeling that way.

 In our recent State of the Market survey respondents advised the following in relation to their forecast travel spend in 2021 compared to pre-COVID-19 travel volumes:

-31% of respondents said their travel spend will DECREASE by an average of -40%
+- 31% of respondents said their spend will DECREASE by an average of -40%

-24% of respondents said their travel spend remain the SAME
+- 24% of respondents said their spend remain the SAME